szenergy/duro_gps_driver/README.md

 ```

 ## Settings
 Enable MSG ID 544 and 545 in swift console.
+Once again, orientation data not produced by Piksi Multi or Duro.
 These orientation messages are not enabled in default configuration.
 The MSG ID is defined in the headers, e.g. `#define SBP_MSG_ORIENT_QUAT 0x0220` which is decimal `544`.

 ## Run